humdrum-tools/humdrum-documentation/guide/ch07/index.md

 -----------------

 Another MIDI-related tool is the [**smf**](/tool/smf) command.
-This command allows the user to create \"standard MIDI files\" from Humdrum `**MIDI`-format files.
+This command allows the user to create "standard MIDI files" from Humdrum `**MIDI`-format files.
 Standard MIDI files are industry-standard binary files that can be imported by a variety of MIDI applications software packages on many different platforms, including sequencer